ianw3214/MissileDodge/README.md

   * ~~Adjust main.cpp to better match the new game state system~~
   * ~~Improve logic behind difficulty scaling~~
   * ~~Change missile spawning rates to coordinate to time instead of frames~~
+  * Have music/sound options carry over from game states to other game states

 ***